-G. Kenneth Lloyd, Ph.D. resumed serving as our Chief Scientific Officer in March 2021, following Dr. Tonra's resignation.
-Dr. Lloyd served as our Chief Scientific Officer Emeritus and Senior Advisor from January 2020 to March 2021.
-Dr. Lloyd was our Chief Scientific Officer from June 2015 to December 2019.
+G. Kenneth Lloyd, Ph.D. resumed serving as our Chief Scientific Officer in March 2021.
+Dr. Lloyd served as our Chief Scientific Officer Emeritus and Senior Advisor from January 2020 to March 2021, and was our Chief Scientific Officer from June 2015 to December 2019.
 Dr. Lloyd also served as the Chief Scientific Officer of Wanchun Biotech, the former holding company of our U.S. subsidiary, from 2013 to 2014.
+Dr. Lloyd has more than 45 years of experience in the pharmaceutical industry, with a focus on novel drug discovery and development, working in both large pharma (F. Hoffman LaRoche, Synthelabo and Wyeth Ayerst) and start-up biotechs (SIBIA, Nereus).
 From 2012 to 2015, Dr. Lloyd served as a scientific consultant for Triphase Accelerator Corporation, a company focused on clinically enabling and out-licensing oncology assets.
-From 2000 to 2012, Dr. Lloyd served as the Chief Scientific Officer of Nereus, where he oversaw the company's research and development and drug discovery programs, including the company's development of Plinabulin.
+From 2000 to 2012, Dr. Lloyd served as the Chief Scientific Officer of Nereus, where he was responsible for the discovery, selection and development of Plinabulin.
+Dr. Lloyd has also led the development of marizomib (proteasome inhibitor for multiple myeloma), progabide and the discovery and early development of zolpidem.
 In addition to serving as a director of GKOL Inc., a consulting firm he co-founded, Dr. Lloyd also holds a directorship at Verne Mendel Medical Corporation, a company focused on developing pharmaceutical product candidates to treat mitochondrial degenerative diseases.
-He is widely published in journals that include Science, Nature and the New England Journal of Medicine.
-Dr. Lloyd received his undergraduate education and M.S. in biochemistry at McGill University and earned his Ph.D. in pharmacology and toxicology from the University of Toronto.
-He completed a post-doctoral fellowship at Roche.
+Dr. Lloyd received his undergraduate education and M.S. in biochemistry at McGill University and earned his Ph.D. in pharmacology and toxicology from the University of Toronto, followed by a post-doctoral fellowship at F. Hoffman LaRoche in Basel.
+He has more than 300 publications in journals that include Science, Nature and the New England Journal of Medicine.